openaphid/openaphid.github.com/source/_posts/2012-05-21-how-to-implement-flipboard-animation-on-android.markdown

 - The desired PixelFormat of the surface should support translucency;
 - The rendering mode is set to make the renderer be called repeatedly;

-The [FlipRenderer](https://github.com/openaphid/android-flip/blob/master/src/com/aphidmobile/flip/FlipRenderer.java) maps the OpenGL pixels to 2D screen pixels one-by-one which is similar to what OpenAphid does for 2D games.
+The [FlipRenderer](https://github.com/openaphid/android-flip/blob/master/src/com/aphidmobile/flip/FlipRenderer.java) maps the OpenGL pixels to 2D screen pixels one-by-one which is similar to what OpenAphid-Engine does for 2D games.
 And the origin of the coordinate system is bottom left.

 The actual drawing process is managed in the instance of `FlipCards`.